GRADUATE SCHOOL BULLETIN

 - Monday, April 27, 2026, 2:00-4:00p.m.

 Managed by the Council of Graduate Schools (CGS), the National Name Exchange (NNE) aims to expand access to graduate education to create a robust and nimble workforce.
-The focus is on removing barriers to access for all students in accessing higher education and broadening graduate school attainment with a multi-pronged approach that can be read about on the CGS website.
+The initiative focuses on removing barriers to graduate education and broadening participation in graduate study.
+More information is available on the CGS website.
 The 2025 NNE data has been uploaded to Slate, and you can identify these students by a tag which can be queried either as a filter along with their major and/or as an export.

 A template query is available and can be used to copy and adjust to individual program(s).
 Questions can be sent to Catherine Cotrupi at cotrupi@vt.edu.